SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

     az deployment group create --resource-group <<RESOURCE_GROUP_NAME>> --template-file .\aoai-logger.bicep
     ```

-     >**Note**: This command sequence navigates to C:\LabFiles\miyagi directory containing the Bicep file and then deploys the resources defined in that file to the specified Azure resource group.
+     >**Note**: This command sequence navigates to the C:\LabFiles\miyagi directory containing the Bicep file and then deploys the resources defined in that file to the specified Azure resource group.

 1. Navigate to Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.